Lavi Crain

 Lavienna "Lavi" Yeana Crain (born December 9, 2010) is an American artistic gymnast.
-She is the 2025 Winter Cup and 2025 City of Jesolo Trophy junior all-around champion.
+She is the 2025 Junior World Champion on vault.

 Junior gymnastics career

 2023

 In August, Crain competed at the 2023 U.S. Classic where she finished sixth on vault and eighth on balance beam.
 She was then named to the roster for the 2023 National Championships, where she finished sixth on vault.

 2024

 In February, she competed at the 2024 Winter Cup where she won silver in the all-around, bronze on floor exercise, and placed fourth on uneven bars and balance beam.
 The next month she competed at the International Gymnix where she won gold in the team event and vault, silver in the all-around, and floor exercise, and placed sixth on balance beam and seventh on uneven bars.

 In April, she competed at the 2024 City of Jesolo Trophy, where she helped team USA win gold in the team event and silver on vault.

 In May, she competed at the 2024 U.S. Classic, where she won gold on vault and placed fourth on balance beam.
 She then competed at the 2024 National Championships, where she won gold on vault, and placed fifth in the all-around, sixth on balance beam and seventh on floor exercise.